laurent22/joplin/readme/gsoc2021/ideas.md

 # GSoC 2021 Ideas

-2021 is Joplin second round at Google Summer of Code.
-Detailed information on how to get involved and apply are given in the [general Summer of Code introduction](https://joplinapp.org/gsoc2021/index/)
+2021 is Joplin's second round at Google Summer of Code.
+Detailed information on how to get involved and apply are given in the [general Summer of Code introduction](https://joplinapp.org/gsoc2021/index/).

 **These are all proposals!
 We are open to new ideas you might have!!** Do you have an awesome idea you want to work on with Joplin but that is not among the ideas below?
 That's cool.
 We love that!
-But please do us a favour: Get in touch with a mentor early on and make sure your project is realistic and within the scope of Joplin.
+But please do us a favour.
+Get in touch with a mentor early on and make sure your project is realistic and within the scope of Joplin.
 Just make sure your idea is within this year's theme:

 - **Plugin development** - implementing new features using Joplin's plugin system.
 - **External desktop applications** - build external Joplin applications by retrieving, creating or modifying notes via the Data API.